Divorcing a narcissist

 “Our approach is to help people find solutions to conflict in a conciliatory way.
 We understand the psychology of the narcissist and how to negotiate with this mind set.
 Our goal is to find the best possible exit for our client and this can’t be achieved by demonising the other party, which ultimately can inflame and prolong the conflict.”

 “Understanding the psychology of the person being negotiated with is crucial to deciding how to approach that negotiation and how to get the best result from it.
 Demonising and labelling a person moves the negotiator further away from understanding them.”

 If children are involved, the parents need to continue to communicate and work together, sometimes for many years after the separation.
 The way the parting is handled by the parents will have significant long-term ramifications for their children.

-“We have created a better way which is to understand the perspective of both parties so that we can move their positions closer together with the aim of compromise and resolution.
+“We ensure we understand the perspective of both parties so that we can move their positions closer together with the aim of compromise and resolution.
 We are used to dealing with people whose behaviour can be challenging.
 We provide an exceptionally high level of care to clients who are going through a particularly painful time and we tailor our methods to suit the individual circumstances of each family.”

 “If a client is faced with a partner who presents symptoms of narcissistic behaviour they may think that going to court is the only way to get the best result and for some this may be the only way.
 If so we have the expertise to guide and support them through that process and achieve the best results for themselves and their family.
 For others, litigation may not be the best way.